Let me explain what most people don't realize about why WWE doesn't look at Daniel Bryan as a star like the rest of the world.

 Will Daniel Bryan get the WWE World Heavyweight Championship before or on WrestleMania?

 WWE is treating Bryan fans like a dog in a race who is chasing the rabbit tail.
 Every stride fans make around the track is more tweeting, more watching and more talking about WWE.
-Every stride fans make equal money for WWE.
+Every stride fans make equals money for WWE.

 WWE probably got more buzz on social media over the rage of Batista's win at Royal Rumble than if Bryan had been in the match and won Rumble.